trek-view/basecamp/_posts/2021-10-01-reverse-engineering-gopro-360-file-format-part-4.md

 ## Future improvements

-One final feature missing is GoPro Studio's horizon leveling feature.
-It does this by automatically by analysing the frame and working out the horizon.
+One feature missing is GoPro Studio's horizon leveling feature.
+It does this by automatically by analysing the frame and working out the horizon and then adjusting the [roll, pitch, and yaw](/blog/2020/yaw-pitch-roll-360-degree-photography).
 This is what things like PtGui (and others) do too.
 It is something I'm considering adding in the future.

-For now though, these two options will turn your images and videos with GoPro EAC projections into equirectangular ones...
+For now though, these two options will turn your images or videos with GoPro EAC projections into equirectangular ones...

-## MAX2sphere (EAC frames to equirectangular frames)
+### 1. MAX2sphere (EAC frames to equirectangular frames)

-MAX2sphere takes 2 raw GoPro .360 frames (with GoPro EAC projection) and converts them to a more widely recognised equirectangular projection.
+MAX2sphere takes a raw GoPro .360 frame (both tracks of EAC projection) and converts them to a more widely recognised equirectangular projection.

 [Download it here](https://github.com/trek-view/MAX2sphere).

-## FFMpeg (EAC video to equirectangular video)
+### 2. FFMpeg (EAC video to equirectangular video)

 [This fork of FFMpeg takes a .360 video and converts it to a h264 mp4 with an equirectangular projection](https://github.com/trek-view/FFmpeg).